Computerized Tomography (Low Dose CT Scan)

 A highly advanced diagnostic scan using computer-enhanced x-rays.
-CT scans show images of areas surrounded by bone and can also help doctors see details within tissues, such as organs and blood vessels.
+Our new CT scans 64 slices to show images of areas surrounded by bone and can also help doctors see details within tissues, such as organs and blood vessels.
 CT scans are much clearer and detailed than ordinary x-rays and can often detect certain problems at an earlier stage.

 Magnetic Resonance Imaging (MRI)